PREPARE FOR YOUR RIDE

 For life threatening, fire, person injured or lost person events, call 000.

 Emergency markers are located throughout Mystic Park, identifying your position to emergency services.
+The Mystic Park trail map also indicates where the emergency markers are placed.
 The green markers start with the abbreviations MYS.
 Call 000 and quote the number on your nearest marker.

 Trailforks has an ‘Emergency Info’ button that shows your current longitude and latitude location.

 Not an emergency event but still need help?
 The closest Medical services are in town.